 It turns out it’s not just politics that strangers want to talk about.
 In May this year the team organized another round of Germany Talks.
 The participants discussed just one topic, the coronavirus pandemic.
 For the first time pairs met via video calls.
 More than 9000 people signed up, thousands had a discussion about the current measures to fight the pandemic.

-Keep it Simple In order to engage audiences keep it simple.
+1. Keep it simple.
+In order to engage audiences keep it simple.
 Participants for Country Talks answer yes or no questions in order to participate.
 Had they been asked if they wanted to save democracy they may have been less tempted to become involved!

-Create Opportunities News organisations can play a valuable role in creating opportunities for polite and curious conversation around political issues.
+2. Create opportunities.
+News organizations can play a valuable role in creating opportunities for polite and curious conversation around political issues.

-Vast Resources Not Necessary It is not necessary to have vast resources for these projects.
-Die Zeit had a team of 4 with other roles and responsibilities and no extra funding initially.
+3. Vast resources are not necessary.
+It is not necessary to have vast resources for these projects.
+Die Zeit had a team of four with other roles and responsibilities and no extra funding initially.